-Oslo is blessed with a huge amount of lakes that surround it, plus a decent coastline and to all these nature has added a beautiful river that somewhat cuts the city in two and offers great relaxing places all along.
+Oslo is blessed with a huge number of lakes that surround it, plus a decent coastline, and to all these nature has added a beautiful river that somewhat cuts the city in two and offers great relaxing places all along.

 The river starts up at the lake Maridalsvannet and flows all the way down to the fjord ending its journey next to the Opera house.
 The walk along this ‘green lung’ (which can be started at any point and it would still offer enough beauty) gives you the chance to admire old factories, mills and buildings, making it a visual history lesson.

-My favorite spot along the river is the Møllerfossene where a huge waterfall forms at ‘the top’ and a bunch of tiny ones at the bottom of the big one.
-Plus the river walk by torch lights with the occasion of the Autumn equinox.
+My favorite spot along the river is the Møllerfossene where a huge waterfall forms at ‘the top’ as well as a bunch of tiny ones at the bottom of the big one.